 A page for ‘how stuff works’.
-Feel free to use (will be adding content over time).
+Feel free to use (being credited would be nice… will be adding content over time).

 NEW ZEALAND RAILWAYS CORPORATION 30-CLASS (LATER ‘EF’) ELECTRIC LOCOMOTIVE

 A ‘brief’ specification’ data sheet for the EF locomotives – NZR Class 30 SpecsDoc

 In 1981 I arrived in Port Hedland in the Pilbara region of the far north-west of Western Australia.
 I had resigned from my locomotive driver’s position with New Zealand Railways to take up a similar position on the iron ore railroad of the Mt.
 Newman Mining Co.
 Pty.
 Ltd. This company would later become BHP Billiton Iron Ore.

 The craft union then representing Pilbara locomotive enginemen (there were no females among our cohort then) was the Federated Enginedriver’s & Fireman’s Union, a national union for enginedrivers and their assistants working (mostly) in stationary industrial service.
 This included those who operated and maintained the diesel engines and generators in the company and township power houses.
 Apparently, the national locomotive enginemen’s organisation—the Australian Federated Union of Locomotive Enginemen—was politically unable to assume coverage of mining company locomotive staff.

 In New Zealand I had developed an interest in industrial ergonomics and the design of locomotive (and train) operator’s workspaces.
 I had been involved, in New Zealand, in a work-group within our craft union—the NZ Locomotive Engineer’s Association—known as the ‘Cab Committee’.
 This elected group represented all locomotive engineers on the NZR in aspects of the design of cabs and on-board workspaces on new motive power and other self-propelled rollingstock.